 If you’re not sure how to love your neighbors, then think about how people love you well.
-Examples: If you enjoy when a friend calls up for a no-strings-attached conversation, return the favor to another friend.
-If you enjoy when people give you kind words for a job well-done, give a genuine compliment to someone else who wasn’t expecting it.
+Examples: If you enjoy it when a friend calls up for a no-strings-attached conversation, return the favor to another friend.
+If you enjoy it when people give you kind words for a job well done, give a genuine compliment to someone else who wasn’t expecting it.
 If you’re still unsure, these are the cornerstones for loving people well:

 - Random acts of kindness

 As Jesus people, we all know we shouldn’t be stingy with our time, money, talents, or energy.
 However, we often end up that way.
 Luckily, giving is a habit that is improved best over time.
 If you’re not giving financially to your local church, start by giving 5 percent of your income and see how that feels.
 If you’ve never spent time at your child’s school, join your parent-teacher association and start giving your time.